autowarefoundation/autoware/docker/nvidia/README.md

-# Autoware Docker on Nvidia DrivePX2
+# Autoware Docker on NVIDIA DRIVE PX2

 ## Requirements
-- NVIDIA DrivePX2
+- NVIDIA DRIVE PX2
 - Docker installed
 - Internet connectivity
 - 15 GB of free space (7GB temporarily used)
 - CUDA9.0 installed
-- if you want to use Driveworks with autoware, You need to get autoware_driveworks package by Nvidia DevZone.
+- if you want to use DriveWorks with autoware, You need to get autoware_driveworks package by NVIDIA DevZone.

 ## How to setup/run